5t3ph/stylestage/src/pages/guidelines.md

 - Designs should be responsive and usable across the most widely supported browsers (check [caniuse data](https://caniuse.com) as needed)
-- When cutting-edge properties are used, appropriate fallbacks should be provided if there is a significant impact to the user experience, particularly as it relates to accessibility.
+- When cutting-edge properties are used, appropriate fallbacks should be provided if there is a significant impact on the user experience, particularly as it relates to accessibility.
 - Animations should be removed via `prefers-reduced-motion`.
 The reset included with the source CSS demonstrates how to do this.
 - No content may be permanently hidden, and hidden items must come with an accessible viewing technique.